 What Does a Lepidopterist Do?

 Lepidopterists are people who study moths and butterflies.
 They are biologists or zoologists who study the behavior and evolution of various moth and butterfly species.
 An entomologist is another term for someone who studies insects.
-They’re frequently employed universities and spend the majority of their time in a lab or out in the field.
+They’re frequently employed by universities and spend the majority of their time in a lab or out in the field.
 The role entails submitting results to relevant journals for publication, as with most research-based professions.

 In terms of scientific classification, butterflies and moths are classified as members of the Lepidoptera order.
 On a larger scale, Lepidoptera belongs to the insect class, a group of organisms that is more diverse and abundant than any other.
 More than half of all living organisms on the planet are insects.
 In the field of experimental biology, insects are extremely useful.

 Entomologists are scientists who study insects.
 Entomologists do not always become lepidopterists, but all lepidopterists are entomologists.
 A lepidopterist’s job entails a significant amount of research.
-Insects are studied conservation biologists, evolutionary biologists, and others to learn about evolution and behavior.
+Insects are studied by conservation biologists, evolutionary biologists, and others to learn about evolution and behavior.
 As a result, a lepidopterist can also be an evolutionary biologist or a conservation biologist.

 In their experiments, these scientists use basic biological and zoological principles on a daily basis.
 Statistics, mathematical modeling, and biology are just a few of the research tools available to a lepidopterist.
-Butterflies and moths are studied lepidopterists because they are keystone species that play an important role in many conservation and environmental issues.
+Butterflies and moths are studied by lepidopterists because they are keystone species that play an important role in many conservation and environmental issues.

 Insects are studied extensively in terms of environmental issues, owing to their short lifespans and large number of offspring.
 Because most insects have a short reproductive cycle and life expectancy, a lepidopterist can study multiple generations of butterflies in a short period of time.
 Lepidopterists study insects, which provide an excellent model for testing genetic and climate change theories.